graphql-nexus/nexus/docs/plugin-connection.md

 ## Multiple Connection Types:

-Though you can also configure this, or create multiple connection types with varying defaults, available under different connections.
+You can create multiple field connection types with varying defaults, available under different connections builder methods.
+A `typePrefix` property should be supplied to configure the name

 Custom Usage: